 Investment Law and Arbitration Lab

-Participation in the Lab is an excellent opportunity to engage in research supervised by experts specializing in investment law and arbitration and to contribute to the further progress of the reform.
-The Lab’s papers may be sent to UNCITRAL on behalf of the ICRLC as an observer in Working Group III, as well as published on the Center’s website.
+The Lab’s papers may be utilized in the Center’s work with the UNCITRAL Working Group III and sent to UNCITRAL on behalf of the ICRLC as an observer in this Working Group, as well as published on the Center’s website.

 Research advisors